patrickrall/Qumquat/README.md

 ### Quantum Garbage Collection

-Reversible computation is a bit annoying - you have to follow annoying rules to ensure reversiblity, and whenever you use temporary registers you have to worry about cleaning them up.
+Reversible computation is a bit annoying - you have to follow restrictive rules to ensure reversiblity, and whenever you use temporary registers you have to worry about cleaning them up.
 This can be tricky as the for loop example shows.

 Ideally, you should be able to declare as many temporary registers as you want without worry and write irreversible code, and have uncomputing still work.
 The quantum garbage collector mostly enables this.